Azure/cloud-scale-data-for-devs-guide/docs/intro-nosql.md

 The NoSQL space offers many options.
 When choosing a NoSQL database system, consider what kind of data you'll work with:

-* key-value data
+* Key-value data
-* column-family data
+* Column-family data
-* document data
+* Document data
-* graph data
+* Graph data
-* schema-less JSON
+* Schema-less JSON

 In this guide, we'll introduce you to Azure Cosmos DB, Microsoft's flagship non-relational database that supports each of these data options.
 You'll see an application that uses the Azure Cosmos DB Core (SQL) API to work with schema-less JSON.

 ## NoSQL for our scenario

 You'll see the benefits of NoSQL in our Contoso pet store eCommerce example.
-This scenario will rely on Azure Cosmos DB, our fully managed NoSQL database service.

 While the data may seem relational, there are cases for non-relational stores.
 New product information may come from vendors in various formats: structured, semi-structured, or unstructured.
 You may need to scale your operations for large traffic, such as running sales on an eCommerce site.
 Reporting on this data may be complicated.